Package 'm61r'

 • Columns are not modified.

-• Only rows following the condtion determined by
+• Only rows following the condition determined by

 • subset appear.